jorendorff/a-history-of-the-world-notes/026-Oxus-chariot-model.md

 Greek historian Herodotus

-Michael Axworthy, Director of the Centre for Persian and Iranian studies at the University of Exeter, and the author of 'Empire of the Mind' - a history of the enduring ideal of the ancient Persian Empire
+Michael Axworthy, Director of the Centre for Persian and Iranian studies at the University of Exeter, and the author of *Empire of the Mind*, a history of the ancient Persian Empire.